George Fitzmaurice (writer): Later life and death

 The effects of having fought in World War I led to him becoming "increasingly became reclusive as time passed”.
 With a fear of travelling and people or crowds, he spent his later years following "monotonous routines in Dublin".
 In 1963, Fitzmaurice died in poverty at his home at 3 Harcourt Street, and was buried in Mount Jerome cemetery.

 In 1965, RTÉ reported that "the works of George Fitzmaurice are now undergoing something of a revival."
 A fellow Kerry playwright, John B Keane stated at the time that Fitzmaurice was increasingly being recognised as the great dramatist he truly was.
 He also describes his work as having "practical clarity of speech coupled with a great conciseness, and a tightness in his writing and in his construction".
 Michael Connor, the man who owned the Fitzmaurice property in Duagh recounted that he often saw Fitzmaurice in the town after his retirement from the civil service but by that time the dramatist had completely lost interest in seeing his own plays on the stage.

 Slaughter recalls that "In Fitzmaurice’s room were no pictures of himself, few personal mementos, but he did have a copy of almost every play he had published, as well as the few in draft forms no one knew of.
 Besides his personal clothing, there was little else."
 Fitzmaurice died without leaving a will.
-In his native Daugh, The George Fitzmaurice Library was founded, and on 14 October 1995 a headstone that was sculpted by a local and commissioned by the Duagh Historical Society, was placed over Fitzmaurice's grave.
+In his native Duagh, The George Fitzmaurice Library was founded, and on 14 October 1995 a headstone that was sculpted by a local and commissioned by the Duagh Historical Society, was placed over Fitzmaurice's grave.